THIS DATE IN HISTORY: March 20

 Video: Bobby Hull used slap shot to win three scoring titles

 Orr sets an NHL record for defensemen with his 21st goal of the season, breaking the mark set by Flash Hollett in 1944-45.
-The record-setting goal comes with one second remaining in the third period and earns the Bruins a tie after they can't hole a 4-0 lead.
+The record-setting goal comes with one second remaining in the third period and earns the Bruins a tie after they can't hold a 4-0 lead.

-1918: The Toronto Arenas (now the Maple Leafs) become the first NHL team to compete in the Stanley Cup Final and they defeat Vancouver of the Pacific Coast Hockey Association 5-3 in Toronto.
+1918: The Toronto Arenas (now the Maple Leafs) become the first NHL team to compete in the Stanley Cup Final and they defeat the Vancouver Millionaires of the Pacific Coast Hockey Association 5-3 in Toronto.
 Reg Noble scores two goals and has an assist in the first period to lead the way.

-1955: Terry Sawchuk of the Detroit Red Wings becomes the first goaltender in NHL history to have at least 40 wins in a season three times in his career.
-Sawchuk gets his 40th victory of the 1954-55 season when the Red Wings defeat the Montreal Canadiens 6-0 at Olympia Stadium.
+1955: Terry Sawchuk of the Detroit Red Wings becomes the first goalie in NHL history to have at least 40 wins in a season three times in his career.
+Sawchuk gets his 40th victory of the 1954-55 season when the Red Wings defeat the Canadiens 6-0 at Olympia Stadium.
 Ted Lindsay scores three goals for his fourth NHL hat trick and has two assists, giving Sawchuk more than enough support to tie his own Red Wings record of nine consecutive wins.

 1971: Brothers face each other in goal for the first time in an NHL game.
 Ken Dryden and the Canadiens get a 5-2 win against Dave Dryden and the Buffalo Sabres at the Forum.
 Ken enters the game after a second-period injury to Rogie Vachon; Dave is immediately put in by coach Buffalo coach Punch Imlach, giving the fans a historic treat.

-1993: Mario Lemieux scores four goals for the second straight game, helping the Pittsburgh Penguins defeat the Philadelphia Flyers 9-3 at the Civic Arena.
+1993: Mario Lemieux scores four goals for the second straight game, helping the Pittsburgh Penguins defeat the Flyers 9-3 at the Civic Arena.
 It comes two nights after he scores four times in a 7-5 victory against the Washington Capitals.

 2001: Ray Bourque scores his final regular-season goal in the Colorado Avalanche's 4-1 win against the Sharks at Pepsi Center.
 Bourque retires as the NHL's record-holder for goals by a defenseman with 410, a mark he still holds.

 2014: Darryl Sutter becomes the 18th coach in NHL history to reach 500 wins.
-The milestone comes when the Los Angeles Kings defeat the Washington Capitals 2-1 in a shootout at Staples Center.
+The milestone comes when the Kings defeat the Washington Capitals 2-1 in a shootout at Staples Center.
 Marian Gaborik scores the deciding goal in the third round of the tiebreaker.

 2018: Alex Ovechkin of the Capitals passes Jari Kurri for 19th place on the NHL's all-time goals list when he scores at 13:41 of the second period in a 4-3 win against the Dallas Stars at Verizon Center.
 It's Ovechkin's League-leading 44th goal of the season and the 602nd of his career, one more than Kurri.